CIS565-Fall-2022/Performance-Lab/README.md

 # CIS 565 Performance Lab

 This is the second in series of 2 labs for CUDA.
-In this lab, we will discuss how NVIDIA's Nsight for Visual Studio and Visual Profiler can aid in debugging CUDA programs.
+In this lab, we will discuss how NVIDIA's Nsight tools can aid in profiling CUDA programs.

 **The performance lab will be held in class.**
 **Please bring your Windows CUDA-Capable laptop with the code downloaded and built.**